Building Shutdown Info

 - One-time only access requests submitted via Qualtric form are approved by Katie Hope and Jane Kim only.

-- Service vendor access approval expanded to ROMs, DAs, CSOs, PIs via online visitor request form.
+- Visitor/Guest access approval expanded to ROMs, DAs, CSOs, PIs via online visitor request form.

 - Main Campus access restricted to FXB entrance only.